OISF/suricata/doc/userguide/upgrade.rst

 ~~~~~~~~
 - File-store v1 has been removed.
 If using file extraction, the file-store configuration
   will need to be updated to version 2.
 See :ref:`filestore-update-v1-to-v2`.
+- Individual Eve (JSON) loggers have been removed.
+For example,
+  ``stats-json``, ``dns-json``, etc. Use multiple Eve logger instances
+  if this behavior is still required.
+See :ref:`multiple-eve-instances`.

 Upgrading 4.1 to 5.0
 --------------------